Skip to content

 Key Takeaways

-• System Design: Reliable systems are built with the assumption that the people running them will make mistakes.
+• System Design: Resilient systems are built with the assumption of human fallibility rather than the hope of its absence.

 Example Sentences